24 Oct Could Your Backups Survive A Ransomware Attack?

 Sometimes the backup solution fails and the data can’t be retrieved.
 This is particularly true in cases where the solution has been in use for years and something failed along the way.
 In other instances, the target business has a backup that can be restored, but it doesn’t include everything they need for full recovery.

-Finally, and the most common reason so many businesses are forced to pay the ransom: the ransomware attack affects the entire system – including attached and synchronized backups.
+Finally, and the most common reason so many businesses are forced to pay the ransom: the ransomware attack affects the entire system.
 If the backup is also caught in the ransomware encryption, it becomes useless as a recovery method and the only options are to pay or lose the data forever.

-The only defense is to block the malware before it can infect the first workstation, and then continue the protection with a comprehensive backup strategy for all workstations and servers.
-Give us a call to discuss how we can help secure your business against ransomware today.
+The only defense is to block the malware before it can infect the first workstation.
+Then, continue the protection with a comprehensive backup strategy for all workstations and servers.